FanqiQAQ/Custormer-Chuned-Analysis-on-Foodpanda-Dataset/README.md

 3. Model Selection and Cluster Results Analysis
 We used the K-Means clustering algorithm to segment the RFM data.
 K-Means is a common unsupervised learning algorithm that automatically assigns data points to the most similar groups.
 To determine the optimal number of clusters (K), we employed the Elbow Method.
 This method finds the "elbow point" in a plot of the total within-cluster sum of squares for different K values, which indicates the optimal number of clusters.
 Based on our analysis, we segmented customers into four groups.
 The visualization of the clustering results is as follows:

-[Insert visualization of the RFM segmentation plot here] By analyzing the RFM characteristics of these four segmented groups, we drew the following conclusions:
+By analyzing the RFM characteristics of these four segmented groups, we drew the following conclusions:
 Group 1 (Red): New / Low-Value Active Customers
 Characteristics: These customers have purchased recently (small Recency value) but have a low total spend (small Monetary value).